-What is CMS Connect?
+What Is CMS Connect?

-CMS Connect lets you embed assets from a third-party CMS such as Adobe Experience Manager (AEM) in your Salesforce community.
-You can connect CMS components, HTML, CSS, and JavaScript to customize your community and keep its branding consistent with your website.
+CMS Connect lets you embed assets from a third-party CMS in your Salesforce community.
+You can connect CMS components, HTML, JSON, CSS, and JavaScript to customize your community and keep its branding consistent with your website.
+We support personalized content from Adobe Experience Manager (AEM) as well.

 After you do some initial configuration work, CMS Connect makes maintenance a breeze, because your content renders dynamically on your community pages.
-If you have website content in AEM, CMS Connect is the smart way to display headers, footers, banners, and other reused content in your community.
+CMS Connect is the smart way to display headers, footers, banners, blogs, articles, and other reused content in your community.
 We give you many configuration options including language mapping between your CMS and Salesforce, determining the load order of multiple connections, and specifying CSS scope.